Adam-Collier/portfolio-site/content/blog/2020-05-30/index.md

 ],
 ```

-This is some nice setup create guten block has done for us and we can start to put our own stamp on it.
+This is some nice setup create guten block has done for us and we can start to put our stamp on it.

 ```jsx
 title: __("Hero Block"), // Block title.